bielprze/traffic-forecasting-datasets-review/README.md

 The repository includes:
 - **Datasets Combined.xlsx** — a master spreadsheet containing all datasets categorized across multiple sheets.
 - **Individual CSV files** — each dataset category (e.g., traffic counts, GPS trajectories, navigation data, etc.) is provided as a separate CSV file for easier programmatic access.
+- **References list.csv** - a CSV file with list of surveys analized in paper **"Current Challenges and Issues in Car Traffic Forecasting"**

 ```
 📁 traffic-forecasting-datasets-review/